IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 controlled by the maxErrors option, which is set to a default value of 1.

-For this exercise we will add additional rows to the NATION table.
-Since we will be adding rows to the NATION table, there will be no need to truncate the table.
+For this exercise we will add additional rows to the `NATION` table.
+Since we will be adding rows to the `NATION` table, there will be no need to truncate the table.
 The datasource file we will be using is the nation.del file, which unfortunately has a bad record.

-1. First check the NATION table by listing all of the rows in the table using the SELECT * statement in the first putty session:
+1. First check the `NATION` table by listing all of the rows in the table using the `SELECT *` statement in the first putty session:

-!!! abstract "Input [Terminal 1]"
+=== "Input [Terminal 1]"
 	```
 	select * from nation;
  	```

-!!! success "Output"
+=== "Output"
 	```
 	N_NATIONKEY |          N_NAME           | N_REGIONKEY |            N_COMMENT
 	-------------+---------------------------+-------------+----------------------------------